 Parents will love

 - Combining a visit to Syggrou park with shopping in Kifisia

 - The bike rides in the park

-- The corner with the benches beneath the shade of the trees at the lower part of the park
+- The benches under the trees at the lower part of the park

 Best season to visit